 like the idiot I saw recently who had no less than 4 different pix of the frontside and nothing more!

 Really?
-Having no pictures was sometimes acceptable around Y2K, but that was 20 years ago!
+Having no pictures was sometimes acceptable around Y2K, but that was over 20 years ago!

 A nice overview - also shows the control pedal...